MarufZak/study-logs/grokking-web-application-security/README.md

 4. Firewalls - firewall is a piece of software that can stop malicious network traffic.
 They can block the traffic before it reaches the service, and can be deployed as a separate node in the network.
 Web Application Firewalls can parse HTTP traffic, and block depending on some factors.
 5. Intrusion detection system - software which checks for unexpected changes in sensible files, unusual network activity, or processes.
 6. Antivirus software - software that checks the file system, to find vulnerabilities.
 Often done when user is able to upload the files.

+## Browser vulnerabilities

+There are several attack vectors in browsers, and the most popular are XSS, CSRF, clickjacking.

+### Cross-site scripting

+There are several attack vectors in browsers, and the most popular is XSS (cross-site scripting).
+It has several types:

+1. Stored XSS - the value entered by user is stored in database, and retrieved later.
+If it’s being written in HTML, it’s a vector of attack.
+Hacker can write malicious script.
+For example a comments section in blog post.
+Everyone who opens the web page executes the malicious javascript as a comment.
+2. Reflected XSS - instead of the malicious script being stored in database, it’s retrieved from the URI.
+Let’s say the blog page inserts the blog post id, retrieved from URI, in the web page.
+Attacker can use a script instead of the value, and trick the user into visiting the website.
+Also, instead of script, attacker can provide src for loading the script.
+3. DOM-based XSS - instead of the using path in URI for attack, hacker could also use URI fragments.
+In fact URI fragments are browser only, and are not sent to the server in the request.
+If the fragment is being written in HTML, it’s another vector of attack.

+Protection against such attacks includes escaping (replacing HTML sensitive strings with safe alternatives), CSP (limiting javascript execution).
+Modern frameworks, such as React, escapes these by default, and you need to use special attributes to disable it.